 One thing I would suggest to everyone too is that once you improve your skill at staying dedicated to your goals and committing to a routine, you will find that it becomes easier to keep it in your schedule and thus in your life.

 The ability to remain focused on an objective will spill over into every other aspect of your life.

 Then you will see that the process just comes together and you will recognize that your life not only has a flow and a pace and a rhythm to it but one that you love and one that nourishes you by supplying you with the ability to have what you want and to achieve your desires.

 What type of cardio works best for you or is it a mixture?
 Swimming, Running, etc.

 It is a mixture for sure.
-Jogging, running, stair climbing, power walking, biking, hiking are all my favorite exercises that get my heart rate up.
+Jogging, running, stair climbing, power walking, biking, hiking are all my favourite exercises that get my heart rate up.

 Lastly, how often do you get asked out in real life versus social media?